teshnizi/LazyIter/README.md

 # LazyIter
-Implementation of the ICML paper "LazyIter: A Fast Algorithm for Counting Markov Equivalent DAGs and Designing Experiments".
+Implementation of ICML paper "LazyIter: A Fast Algorithm for Counting Markov Equivalent DAGs and Designing Experiments".
 You can find the paper [here](https://proceedings.mlr.press/v119/ahmaditeshnizi20a.html) and the PyPi package [here](https://pypi.org/project/LazyIter-teshnizi/#history).

 ## Installation